fabiofilli/elm-brunch-setup/README.md

 A [Brunch](http://brunch.io) build tool setup for [Elm](http://elm-lang.org) 0.17.

-## Setup your own Elm-Brunch project
+## Set up your own Elm-Brunch project
-Setup your own project based on this repository.
+Set up your own project based on this repository.
 Just run the following command:

 * `brunch new your-app-name -s gh:fabiofilli/elm-brunch-setup`